greyhats13/evermos-technical-test-infra/README.md

 # Evermos Terraform : Everything as a Code
 Terraform is no longer limited to Infrasructure as a Code.
 Thanks to provider ecosystem.

-All Evermos technical test infrastructure requirment is deployed in public Cloud Digital Ocean.
+All infrastructure requirement for Evermos technical test is deployed using Terraform to DigitalOCean.
-Terraform structure contains of modules and deployment.
+Terraform structure contains of modules and deployments.
 Deployment will source on the module to provision their resource such as service deployment will invoke Cloudflare, github, and jenkins module.
 Deployment can invoke include more module.
-All the resource is deployed using Terraform including Kubernetes and Helm deployment.
+All the resource is deployed using Terraform including Kubernetes and Helm deployment and follow the devops naming standard.

-Deployment is consist of 3 deployment type:
+Terraform Deployment is consist of 3 deployment type:
-- Cloud deployment: to provision resource on the cloud using Terraform DigitalOcean Provider.
+- Cloud deployment: to provision resource on the cloud using Terraform DigitalOcean Provider such as K8s cluster, VPC, Digital Ocean project.
 ```terraform
 provider "digitalocean" {
   token = var.do_token